oasis-open/odata-rapid/docs/spec/rapid-pro-dsl.md

 ## Workflow

-Developers who would like to represent their datamodel will need to create new Rapid Pro schema file.
+Developers who would like to represent their datamodel will need to create new Rapid schema file.
 For example `MyRapidPro.graphql`.
 At minimim schema will require at least one EntityType.
 Entity type is being build by specifying `type` keyword and listing all it's fields names like follows: